"""Fetch and load sample datasets.

 A dictionary containing metadata for each sample dataset, with the

-dataset name (pose file name) as the key.
+dataset file name as the key.

 """